dikshantsk01/projectPortfolio/README.md

-# projectPortfolio
+# Personal Portfolio Website

-A personal portfolio website built from scratch using HTML and CSS, highlighting my frontend learning journey, projects, and skills.
-Continuously improving as I learn new technologies.
+This is my personal portfolio website built using **HTML and CSS**.
+It showcases my projects, skills, and contact information in a clean and responsive layout.

+## 🔗 Live Demo
+(Will be added after deployment)

+## 🛠️ Tech Stack
+- HTML5
+- CSS3

+## ✨ Features
+- Responsive design
+- Smooth scrolling navigation
+- Clean and minimal UI
+- Sections for About, Projects, Skills, and Contact

+## 📁 Project Structure